 It is usually not a good idea to borrow more money to pay off an existing debt.
 You could talk to a trained debt adviser first about options for paying back your debts or credit commitments.
-Speak to one by contacting StepChange Debt Charity.
+Speak to one by contacting StepChange Debt Charity (page 127).

-We have more information about managing debts.
+We have more information about managing debts on pages 68 to 79.